 Hoover's contempt for King's private behavior is clear in the memos he kept in his personal files.
 His scrawl across the bottom of positive news stories about King's success dripped with loathing.

 On a story about King receiving the St. Francis peace medal from the Catholic Church, he wrote "this is disgusting."
 On the story "King, Pope to Talk on Race," he scribbled "astounding."
 On a story about King's meeting with the pope, "I am amazed that the Pope gave an audience to such a degenerate."
-On a story about King being the heavy favorite to win the Nobel Prize, he wrote "King could well qualify for the 'top alley cat' prize!"
+On a story about King winning the Nobel Prize, he wrote "King could well qualify for the 'top alley cat prize!' "